 Fixing Boo Boo; A Story of Traumatic Brain Injury was her first major published work, but she is currently working on a companion book, where other families tell their stories, showing the broad range of brain injuries.

-Although she she has poetry published in several anthologies, Proverbs of My Seasons; Poetry of Transition is her first published collection.
+Although she has poetry published in several anthologies, Proverbs of My Seasons; Poetry of Transition is her first published collection.
+A Motley Miscellany: Misfit Poems That Fit Together followed in 2020

 After her father introduced her to growing roses, she created her own rose garden, then served as President of the Tallahassee Area Rose Society, and is a bronze medal recipient with the American Rose Society.

 Pat lives in Tallahassee, Florida with husband, Gary, a rambunctious puppy, and quirky cat.
-She is working on an adventure story set in Mongolia, and a second volume of poetry.
-She is also available for ghostwriting projects.
+She is working on an action/adventure story set in Mongolia.